NPM Group CEO Wins ‘Female Leader Of The Year’ Title In Prestigious Middle East Awards - UrduPoint

 NPM Group CEO Wins ‘Female Leader Of The Year’ Title In Prestigious Middle East Awards

-NPM Group CEO has won the ‘Female Leader of the Year Award’ in the 2019 Middle East Economic Digest (MEED) Awards, a prestigious award-giving body for businesses and business leaders in the Middle East

-Dubai (UrduPoint / Pakistan Point News - 28th November, 2019) NPM Group CEO has won the ‘Female Leader of the Year Award’ in the 2019 Middle East Economic Digest (MEED) Awards, a prestigious award-giving body for businesses and business leaders in the Middle East.
+(UrduPoint / Pakistan Point News / WAM - 28th Nov, 2019) DUBAI, 28th November 2019 (WAM) - NPM Group CEO has won the ‘Female Leader of the Year Award’ in the 2019 middle East Economic Digest, MEED, Awards, a prestigious award-giving body for businesses and business leaders in the Middle East.

 Dr. Karen Remo, the CEO and Co-Founder of NPM, a leading 360-degree media, marketing and communications agency has bagged the distinction at the MEED Awards 2019 held on November 27 at The Ritz Carlton-Dubai International Financial Centre in Dubai, UAE.